Planck 2013 results. I. Overview of products and scientific results: CMB Science Products

 \subsection{CMB Lensing products}

-The high-resolution CMB fluctuations measured by \Planck\ are perturbed by gravitational lensing, primarily sourced by the structure of the Universe on very large scales (near the peak of the matter power spectrum at $300$\ Mpc comoving) at relatively high redshifts (with a kernel peaking at $z \sim 2$).
+The CMB fluctuations measured by \Planck\ are perturbed by gravitational lensing, primarily by the structure of the Universe on very large scales (near the peak of the matter power spectrum at $300$\ Mpc comoving) at relatively high redshifts (with a kernel peaking at $z \sim 2$).
 Lensing blurs the primary CMB fluctuations, slightly washing out the acoustic peaks of the CMB power spectrum \citep{planck2013-p08,planck2013-p11}.
-Lensing also introduces several distinct non-Gaussian statistical signatures into our maps, which are studied in detail in \cite{planck2013-p12}.
-The deflections caused by lensing on such large scales are weak, with an RMS of $\sim 2.5'$, and their effect may be represented as a remapping by the gradient of a lensing potential $\phi(\hat{n})$ as
+Lensing also introduces several distinct non-Gaussian statistical signatures, which are studied in detail in \cite{planck2013-p12}.
+The deflections caused by lensing on such large scales are weak, with an RMS of $2\parcm5$, and their effect may be represented as a remapping by the gradient of a lensing potential $\phi(\hat{n})$ as

-where $\hat{n}$ is the direction vector, and $\tilde{T}$ is the unlensed CMB.
-In \cite{planck2013-p12} we reconstruct a map of the lensing potential $\phi(\hat{n})$, as well as estimates of its power spectrum $C_L^{\phi\phi}$.
-Although noisy, the \Planck\ lensing potential map represents a projected measurement of all dark matter back to the last scattering surface, with considerable statistical power.
-In Fig.~\ref{fig:phimap} we plot the \Planck\ lensing map, and in Fig.~\ref{fig:phispec} we show an estimate of its signal power spectrum.
+where $\hat{n}$ is the direction vector and $\tilde{T}$ is the unlensed CMB.
+In \cite{planck2013-p12}, we reconstruct a map of the lensing potential $\phi(\hat{n})$, as well as estimates of its power spectrum $C_L^{\phi\phi}$.
+Although noisy, the \Planck\ lensing potential map represents a projected measurement of all matter back to the last scattering surface, with considerable statistical power.
+Figure~\ref{fig:xphimap} shows the \Planck\ lensing map, and Fig.~\ref{fig:phispec} shows the lensing power spectrum.

 As a tracer of the large scale gravitational potential, the \Planck\ lensing map is significantly correlated with other tracers of large scale structure.
-We show several representative examples of such correlations in \cite{planck2013-p12}, including the NVSS quasar catalog \citep{NVSS1998}, the MaxBCG cluster catalog \citep{Koester:2007bg}, luminous red galaxies from SDSS \cite{Ross:2011cz}, and a survey of infrared sources from the WISE satellite \citep{Wright:2010qw}.
-The strength of the correlation between the \Planck\ lensing map and such tracers provides a fairly direct measure of how they trace dark matter; from our measurement of the lensing potential, the \Planck\ maps provide a mass survey of the intermediate redshift Universe, in addition to a survey of the primary CMB temperature and polarization anisotropies.
+We show several representative examples of such correlations in \cite{planck2013-p12}, including the NVSS quasar catalog \citep{NVSS1998}, the MaxBCG cluster catalog \citep{Koester:2007bg}, luminous red galaxies from SDSS \citep{Ross:2011cz}, and a survey of infrared sources from the WISE satellite \citep{Wright:2010qw}.
+The strength of the correlations between the \Planck\ lensing map and such tracers provides a fairly direct measure of how they trace dark matter; from our measurement of the lensing potential, the \Planck\ maps provide a mass survey of the intermediate redshift Universe, in addition to a survey of the primary CMB temperature and polarization anisotropies.